tardis-sn/tardis/docs/contributing/development/documentation_guidelines.rst

 After running this command, you can find the built docs (i.e. HTML webpages) in ``docs/_build/html``.
 Open the ``index.html`` in your browser to see how the documentation looks like with your edits.
 Navigate to page where you made changes or file that you added to check whether it looks as intended or not.

 Additionally, check your terminal for warning messages during the documentation build (often caused by faulty hyperlinks or failing to include the page in the documentation).
 These should be repaired prior to merging your changes into the documentation.
+See below for troubleshooting tips.

 .. _doc-preview: